 "I believe that until recently it was the top-earning patent for the University of Hawaii," Grace said.

-PREVENTION» Eliminate conducive conditions for termite infestation, such as dirt piling up around walls, wood staircases or pillars.
+» Eliminate conducive conditions for termite infestation, such as dirt piling up around walls, wood staircases or pillars.
 If you have a wooden fence that goes directly into the ground, make sure it is not connected to the home.

-WHAT TO LOOK FOR» Little mud tunnels leading from the ground to the house.
+» Little mud tunnels leading from the ground to the house.
 If the tunnels are on a concrete or cinder-block foundation, that is evidence that ground termites have found a path to wood in the home.

-TREATMENT OPTIONS» Fumigation and heat treatments for whole structures.
+» Fumigation and heat treatments for whole structures.

 Source: UH Termite Project; visit www2.hawaii.edu/~entomol

-CORRECTIONSpeaking about a termite-prevention measure developed at the University of Hawaii, Ken Grace, director of the UH Termite Project, said, "I believe that until recently it was the top-earning patent for the University of Hawaii."
+Speaking about a termite-prevention measure developed at the University of Hawaii, Ken Grace, director of the UH Termite Project, said, "I believe that until recently it was the top-earning patent for the University of Hawaii."
 The last line of his quote was cut off on Page D3.
 The online version has been updated.